polygloton/clojure-dojo/README.md

 core.logic became problematic.
 Some day I'd like to start again using Jim Duey's implementation of [mini-kanren](https://github.com/jduey/mini-kanren).

-Excersie the code with these tests.
+Exercise the code with these tests.

 ```bash
 lein test :reasoned-schemer